Cholee is a stay-at-home mom who enjoys creating family and budget-friendly recipes from scratch.

 - Top with crumbled bacon and enjoy!

 These zesty, flavor-packed french fries were a huge hit with kids and adults alike.
 For game day or family meal night, the toppings can be put in a veggie tray so everyone can choose their own.
-I love using the veggie tray because it not only eliminates the amount of dishes I need to do, but it keeps all the toppings together in one place.
+I love using the veggie tray because it not only eliminates the number of dishes I need to do, but it keeps all the toppings together in one place.

 The next time you are in need of a game-day appetizer, look no further than these mash-up zesty loaded taco fries.